 Call for Evidence

 Please send any documents to the dedicated e-mail address of the investigatory committee.
-We are pushing for the creation of a physical mailbox as well as the set up of a system to handle encrypted e-mails, to make the anonymous submission of evidence possible.
+To make the anonymous submission of evidence possible, we are pushing for the set up of a system to handle encrypted e-mails.
+We already successfully pushed for the set up of a physical mailbox, whose address is mentioned right below.
 'Brown envelopes' are all in all the safer technology regarding anonymity, and we welcome the secretariat exploring setting up technology to handle encrypted e-mails.

 How can cars cheat on emissions tests?

 “Defeat devices” in cars deliberately activate extra emissions controls when they detect a testing environment.
 How do these tests work?For a description of how these tests work, see the European Environment Agency's report Explaining road transport emissions - A non-technical guide (PDF).